peasead/elastic-container/README.md

 ## Modifying

-In `.env`, the variables are defined, any can be changed. **You must change the default credentials.**
+In `.env`, the variables are defined, any can be changed. **You must change the default passwords.**
 ```
 ELASTIC_PASSWORD="changeme"
 KIBANA_PASSWORD="changeme"